BenjaminTChristensen/Microplastics-in-the-Limfjord/README.md

   2. Boundary Conditions - 'Hals_Havn.dfs0' and 'WestBound.dfs1' which are the boundaries for the east and west, respectively.
   3. Wind Forcing - 'Tylstrup_Wind.dfs0' which is the wind data for the model.
   4. Discharge - This folder contains the measured discharges from the five used streams.
 All as dfs0-files.
   5. Microplastic - This folder contains the discharged amount of microplastic particles into the system.
-The files are based      upon the polymer type, combined with the used stream, with a daily discharge in a single month to not clog the Limfjord        in a yearly simulation with particles and an hourly discharge for the monthly simulations.
+The files are based      upon the polymer type, combined with the used stream, with a daily discharge in a single month ('_september') to not clog      the Limfjord in a yearly simulation with particles and an hourly discharge for the monthly simulations ('_hourly').

 The model calculates the placement of the microplastics which are further analyzed in order to visualize the results as seen in the report.